Skip to main content

 Dear Colleague,

-Each year, Thurnau Professorships recognize and reward a highly select group of five tenured faculty for their outstanding contributions to undergraduate education.
+Each year, Thurnau Professorships honor a highly select group of five tenured faculty for their outstanding contributions to undergraduate education.
 Those appointed to Thurnau Professorships hold this title along with their other university titles and receive a $20,000 grant to support activities associated with further enhancing their teaching (e.g., travel, books, equipment, graduate student support).
 The Professorships are named after Arthur F. Thurnau, a student at the University of Michigan from 1902 to 1904, and are supported by the Thurnau Charitable Trust that was established through his will.

+The Thurnau Professorships recognize and reward outstanding faculty who devote their attention to providing an excellent undergraduate experience for U-M students.
 Thurnau Professors have a sustained record of excellence in undergraduate education, as demonstrated by a combination of the following:

 • A strong commitment to students and to teaching and learning,